Accessing a New Population of Supermassive Black Holes with Extensions to the Event Horizon Telescope: Discussion and Conclusions

 \section{Discussion and Conclusions}

 The EHT has successfully imaged two supermassive black holes, and extensions to the array including ngEHT and BHEX aim to measure horizon-scale image properties for dozens more.
 In this work, we introduced and explored 12 of the next-most-promising sources for millimeter VLBI observations based on their millimeter flux density and shadow size.
-We performed GRRT to produce model images correctly scaled to the masses, distances, and 230 GHz flux densities of these objects.
+We performed GRRT to produce model images correctly scaled to the masses, distances, and 230 GHz flux densities of these objects, employing models with realistic physics.
 We then used these simulated images to forecast population-level trends.
 Our main results are as follows:

-\begin{itemize} \item Future targets span a variety of host morphologies, and most, but not all, have known jets.
-This will allow us to study how jets are launched in a variety of environments. \item We predict that future targets will typically have larger Eddington ratios (up to $\sim 10^{-4}$) than either \sgra or \m87, probing accretion and jet launching in a new regime.
+\begin{itemize} \item We predict that future targets will typically have Eddington ratios that are 3-4 times larger than \m87, probing accretion and jet launching in a new regime.
 As Eddington ratio increases, so too does optical and Faraday rotation depth.
 As a result, we expect lower polarization fractions in higher Eddington ratio sources. \item We modeled two different inclinations, $i=160^\circ$ similar to \m87, and $i=50^\circ$ which may be more representative of the population as a whole.
 Evolution in the image as a function of Eddington ratio is less pronounced for face-on viewing angles. \item For a fixed spin value, the morphology of the linear polarization (particularly $\angle \beta_2$) evolves strongly with Eddington ratio for $i=50^\circ$, but more weakly for $i=160^\circ$.
-Inclination constraints will therefore be important for interpreting sparsely sampled and marginally resolved polarization structure for these sources. \item By measuring the fall-off of the visibility amplitude as a function of (u,v)-distance, source sizes can be obtained for all of our sources using models with realistic optical depths, and even greater accuracy is expected from geometric model fitting \citep{Pesce+2022}.
-From these analyses, mass measurements can be obtained for all sample sources from the ground with an accuracy that will typically exceed that of independent stellar or gas dynamical mass measurements \citep[see e.g.,][]{Simon+2024}.
-For higher resolution imaging, which would be important if the underlying morphology is complex, extension of the EHT into space will be essential, provided such long baselines can achieve the necessary sensitivity. \end{itemize}
+Inclination constraints will therefore be important for interpreting sparsely sampled and marginally resolved polarization structure for these sources, especially for the purpose of spin inference. \end{itemize}